muratkeremozcan/angular-playground/README.md

   * On the upper right use Login to login the dashboard https://dashboard.cypress.io/login .
 I use GitHub.
   * Connect to Dashboard and create a project.
   * From here on, Cypress docs are excellent.
 But, effectively all you need is to set the projectId in `cypress.json` and/or the config files (`"projectId": "4mhoqq"`) and use the record key.
-  * Test a recording locally `yarn cypress run --record --key 29b708ae-6839-4446-8d68-d93ad6ca81f9`
+  * Test a recording locally `npx cypress run --record --key 29b708ae-6839-4446-8d68-d93ad6ca81f9`
   * [As advised in the docs](https://docs.cypress.io/guides/guides/command-line#cypress-run) set the key as an environment variable in CI (already done in CI, but not in your local environment, obviously).
-If you set this env var locally, you can omit the key parameter: `yarn cypress run --record `
+If you set this env var locally, you can omit the key parameter: `npx cypress run --record `
   * You can view all the runs at the [dashboard](https://dashboard.cypress.io/projects/4mhoqq/runs?branches=%5B%5D&committers=%5B%5D&flaky=%5B%5D&page=1&status=%5B%5D&tags=%5B%5D&timeRange=%7B%22startDate%22%3A%221970-01-01%22%2C%22endDate%22%3A%222038-01-19%22%7D) since this is a public project.

 </details>